 When the UK made its decision known, the US soon decried the country’s “constant accommodation” of China.
 But there’s something to be said about Beijing’s efforts at allaying Western concerns.
 First was its move to appoint Jin Liqun at the head of the bank.
 Jin had the right CV: he’d spent six years at the World Bank and six years at the ADB, the latter as its first Chinese vice-president.
 His international connections, fluency in English and relaxed demeanour, which made him an oddity among the Beijing intelligentsia, were also instrumental in attracting new members.

 But it’s the more tangible facts that may now be contributing to cementing trust.
 For one, despite grand announcements about AIIB’s role in paving a new Silk Road, the bank is ramping up its operations only gradually: Jin recently said that it was aiming to deploy $1.5 billion this year and $5 billion by 2020.
 Most importantly, the AIIB seems more eager to partner with existing banks than to oust them.

-Last month, it agreed to develop $1.2 billion worth of projects with the World Bank.
+Two weeks ago, it agreed to develop $1.2 billion worth of projects with the World Bank.
 The institution is also expected to back transport links alongside the ADB and the European Bank for Reconstruction and Development in Pakistan and Central Asia.
-In each case it will follow rather than lead: “The AIIB will simply co-finance,” said Jim Yong Kim, the World Bank’s president, after signing the April agreement.
+In each case it will follow rather than lead: “The AIIB will simply co-finance,” said Jim Yong Kim, the World Bank’s president, after signing this month's agreement.

 Such deals look like a win for both camps.
 The World Bank and its counterparts can only benefit from tapping into the lender’s coffers while saving capital for other projects.
 By initially focusing on projects led by other lenders, meanwhile, the AIIB can build a portfolio much faster than if it had to get the ball rolling alone.